Fungoni Mineral Sands Project, Tanzania

 The updated Fungoni DFS confirms the project will deliver strong financial returns, has a high unit value product suite, is capital-efficient and demonstrates the strategic potential of the Company’s portfolio of mineral sands assets in Tanzania.

 The project is favourably located ~25km from the Dar es Salaam port in a growing commercial/industrial district and will benefit from existing infrastructure in the region.

-In June 2019, Nedbank CIB signed a Credit-Approved Term Sheet to underwrite a US$26 million Project Finance Facility to part fund the development of the Fungoni Project in Tanzania.
+In April 2020, Strandline and Nedbank signed a US$26m Project Finance Facility Agreement to part fund the project development of Fungoni.

 - An estimated capital cost of US$35 million (excluding financing costs), including mine infrastructure, port facilities, working capital, land access, pre-production mining, owner’s costs and project contingencies of 10%;

 - Maiden ore reserve of 12.3 Mt @ 3.9% Total Heavy Mineral (THM), with opportunities to grow reserves and mine life, further increasing financial returns;